RailKill/dal-unpacker/README.md

 ----------------------------
 Looks like the following file extensions are used in DAL game files:

+*Note: .drg, .dra, .drc and .dre usually come together, like a bundle for 3D model and animations.*

-- **.drg**: Unsure/proprietory, looks like 3D model.
-DRG, DRA and DRC are almost always linked and have the same name.
+- **.drg**: Unsure/proprietory, looks like a 3D model rig with bones.
 - **.dra**: Unsure/proprietory, wild guess is animation because it's linked to .drg file most of the time, but not all the time.
-- **.drc**: Unsure/proprietory, looks like some 2D/3D element used for effects (lightning bolt, knives thrown by Ireine, item boxes).
+- **.drc**: Unsure/proprietory, looks like 3D model, especially if it has no rig (lightning bolt, knives thrown by Ireine, item boxes).
 - **.dre**: Unsure/proprietory, looks like particle effects because it has filenames like 'fire', 'light' or 'smoke'.
 - **.drr**: Proprietory, DAL map file.
 - **.drd**: Propreitory, DAL data file.